mattermost/mattermost-plugin-msteams/docs/plugin_setup.md

     - **Maximum size of attachments to support complete one time download (in MB)**: This setting is for configuring the maximum size of attachments that can be loaded into memory.
 Attachments bigger than this size will be streamed from MS Teams to Mattermost.
     - **Buffer size for streaming files (in MB)**: This setting is for configuring the buffer size for streaming files from MS Teams to Mattermost.
     - **Max Connected Users**: This setting sets the maximum number of users that may connect to their MS Teams account.
 Once connected, the user is added to a whitelist and may disconnect and reconnect at any time.
-    - **Automatically Promote Synthetic Users**: This setting is for enabling the auto-promotion of synthetic users when they login for the first time.
+    - **Automatically Promote Synthetic Users**: This setting is for enabling the auto-promotion of synthetic users when they log in for the first time.
     -**Synthetic User Auth Service**: This setting sets the authentication service to be used when creating or updating synthetic users.
 This should match the service used for member user access to Mattermost.
     -**Synthetic User Auth Data**: This setting sets the MS Teams user property to use as the authentication identifier.
 For AD/LDAP and SAML, the identifier's value should match the value provided by the ID attribute.